cosmonautd/old_turret/README.md

-Note: This code has been tested in Ubuntu 14.04 and Python 2.7.5.
+Note: This code has been tested in Ubuntu 14.04, Python 2.7.5 and OpenCV 2.4.8